crossplane/crossplane/design/design-doc-composition-functions.md

 Metrics and tracing for Functions must be implemented before the feature becomes generally available (GA).

-#### Caching
+### Caching

+The API proposed by this design accommodates caching.
+The `RunFunctionRequest` includes a `meta.tag` field.
+The tag identifies a unique Function input.
+How the tag is generated is up to the caller (i.e. Crossplane), but two functionally identical Function inputs should have the same tag.
+A Function can optionally signal that its response is valid for the same input for a period of time by returning a non-zero `meta.ttl`.
+This allows Crossplane (or an intermediary such as a reverse proxy) to cache the responses of idempotent and side-effect-less Functions.

-The gRPC API proposed by this design accomodates caching, but building caching support is not in scope for beta.
-This will likely be a requirement for GA.
+Building caching support is not in scope for beta.
+This will likely prove to be a requirement for GA.

+### Dynamic Composed Resource Watches

+Ideally XR reconciliation would be purely watch-triggered - this would result in less work for the XR controller, and far fewer Function calls.

+The XR controller currently watches the XR type, but is also poll-triggered, by default polling desired state every 60 seconds.
+This interval can be changed by the `--poll-interval` flag.
+The XR reconciler is poll-triggered because it wants to know when composed resources change, in order to correct drift.

+An XR controller doesn't know what kinds of resources it will compose at start time, which is typically when a controller's watches are configured.
+Furthermore, two different XRs of the same kind might compose completely different types of resources due to using different Compositions.

+This is something we should revisit regardless of Functions.
+For example it may be possible to:

+1. Make one controller responsible (only) for selecting a Composition for an XR.
+2. Start another controller for every unique (XR, Composition) tuple.
+3. Restart the (XR, Composition) controller whenever the XR's `spec.resourceRefs` changes, watching all referenced types.

-#### Runtime Configuration
+### Runtime Configuration

 This design proposes Functions be long-running processes, installed by the package manager.
 Deploying Functions as Kubernetes Deployments (with Services,